 Students entering the PhD program with a graduate degree from George Mason or another university may be able to apply up to 30 credits toward the PhD requirements.
 Students should meet with Peg Koback, the Graduate Coordinator, to discuss any reduction of credit.
 The number of credits that will be accepted will be approved by the Director of the Biodefense Program.
 Students and their advisor will make a recommendation to the director as to how many credits should be accepted and toward which requirements they will be counted.
 Advisors should consider both the subject and quality of the course requirements and the quality of the student performance in the course in making decisions about prior work.
 Students must provide their advisor with catalog copy and syllabi for the courses they wish to have considered for prior credit.
 An original transcript from the school that the credits were earned must be provided (unless master’s was earned at Mason).
 At minimum, the last 42 of the 72 hours for the PhD must be earned in the program.
 Decisions by the advisor and the Admissions Committee regarding prior credit are sent to the Dean and Registrar for final approval on the Registrar’s Reduction of Credit form, a copy of which should be kept for the student in his or her file.
 This should be done in the first semester to ensure that students can make appropriate course choices.
 University standards for prior course credits are described in the University Catalog.

 Degree Plan PhD students are strongly encouraged to periodically submit their Degree Plan form to both their advisor and the Graduate Coordinator for review.
 The review is to ensure that the individual is adhering to the requirements of the program.
 The Degree Plan states what courses the student is taking or has taken to fulfill his or her degree and concentration requirements.
 In addition, if a Reduction of Credits is to be applied, those credits should be included on the Degree Plan form.
-Degree Plan forms are available from the Graduate Coordinator and are also available on the PIA web page at http://pia.gmu.edu/graduate/biodefense/biodefense-phd-education-plans .
+Degree Plan forms are available from the Graduate Coordinator and are also available in the PhD student section of biodefense.gmu.edu .
 Any changes in the degree plan must be documented with an amended Degree Plan form signed by the student’s advisor.

 It is the student’s responsibility to be aware of the requirements of the PhD program and to adhere to those requirements.